art by Ben Chlapek for inewsource

-In what was to become somewhat of a tradition among city attorneys, Witt’s office offered clarifying language and interpretations in a proposed council policy, but they weren’t followed.
+In what was to become somewhat of a tradition, then-City Attorney John Witt’s office offered clarifying language and interpretations in a proposed council policy, but they weren’t followed.

 More than a decade later in 2005, another city attorney — Aguirre — sent a detailed report to a city subcommittee noting “a lack of uniformity and guidance” regarding Section 225.
 Nothing came out of it.

 In 2014, the next city attorney followed suit.
 Jan Goldsmith’s office offered the council thoughts on updating the charter and recommended those changes go on this November’s ballot.
 Those recommendations were noted — but not followed — by the city’s Charter Review Committee, chaired by City Council President Sherri Lightner.

 Lightner told inewsource in July that anonymity before the city has always been a concern for her and her colleagues, particularly when it came to land-use matters.